MicrosoftDocs/azure-management-docs/articles/azure-linux/intro-azure-linux.md

 The Azure Linux Container Host is an operating system image that's optimized for running container workloads on [Azure Kubernetes Service (AKS)](/azure/aks/intro-kubernetes).
 Microsoft maintains the Azure Linux Container Host and based it on [CBL-Mariner][cbl-mariner], an open-source Linux distribution created by Microsoft.

 The Azure Linux Container Host is lightweight, containing only the packages needed to run container workloads.
-It's hardened based on significant validation tests and internal usage and is compatible with Azure agents.
-It provides reliability and consistency from cloud to edge across AKS, AKS for Azure Stack HCI, and Azure Arc.
+The container host is hardened based on significant validation tests and internal usage and is compatible with Azure agents.
+It provides reliability and consistency from cloud to edge across AKS, AKS for Azure Stack HCI (Hyper Converged Infrastructure), and Azure Arc.
 You can deploy Azure Linux node pools in a new cluster, add Azure Linux node pools to your existing clusters, or migrate your existing nodes to Azure Linux nodes.

 To learn more about Azure Linux, see the [Azure Linux GitHub repository](https://github.com/microsoft/CBL-Mariner).

 > [!NOTE]
 > Azure Linux 3.0 is available in preview on AKS.
 >
-> To learn how to get started, see [Quickstart: Enable Azure Linux 3.0](./how-to-enable-azure-linux3.md).
+> To learn how to get started, see [Quickstart: Enable Azure Linux 3.0](./how-to-enable-azure-linux-3.md).

 ## Azure Linux Container Host key benefits